fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 3. Run the `fleetctl apply -f <your-YAML-file-here>` command.

+### Pending hosts
+Some time after you purchase a Mac through Apple or an authorized reseller, but before it has been set up, the Mac will appear in ABM as in transit.
+When the Mac appears in ABM, it will also appear in Fleet with **MDM status** set to "Pending."
+After the new host is set up, the **MDM Status** will change to "On" and the host will be assigned to the default team.

 ## Renewing ABM

-The Apple Business Manager server token expires after a year or whenever the account that downloaded the token has their password changed.
+> Apple expires ABM server tokens certificates once every year or whenever the account that downloaded the token has their password changed.

+You can see the renewal date and other important ABM information using the Fleet UI or the `fleetctl` command-line interface:

+Fleet UI:

+1. Head to the **Settings > Integrations > Mobile device management (MDM)** page.

+2. Look at the **Apple Business Manager** section.

+`fleetctl` CLI:

+1. Run `fleetctl get mdm-apple`.

 To renew the token, follow the [instructions documented in this FAQ](https://fleetdm.com/docs/using-fleet/faq#how-can-i-renew-my-apple-business-manager-server-token).

 <meta name="pageOrderInSection" value="1500">
 <meta name="title" value="MDM setup">